Document Properties Limitation

 - MigrationWiz doesn't identify this as a change in file content.
 This means that the file that was deleted at the source will not be deleted at the destination; it will remain at the destination.

 - The destination file is altered in any way.
-If there is a new version of the source file, it will be migrated over, but it will not overwrite the modified destination file.
+There after if there is a new version of the source file and the project has advance option RenameConflictingFiles=1, it will be migrated over as new file-hash name.

 Handling of minor versions at destination